 Qualified applicants will be offered seats on a first come, first served basis.
 Once available First Nations or non-First Nations seats are allocated, subsequent qualified applicants will be placed on wait lists.

 Yukon University offers a variety of courses to help students upgrade their skills.
 Contact the School of Science to meet with a Program Advisor to personalize your upgrading needs.
-Some courses are offered for students in rural Yukon via distributed learning using video conference.
+Some courses are offered for students in rural Yukon as online or Hybrid format courses.

 Yukon University recognizes that a greater understanding and awareness of Yukon First Nations history, culture and journey towards self-determination will help to build positive relationships among all Yukon citizens.
 As a result, you will be required to achieve core competency in knowledge of Yukon First Nations.